 6. Always load up facing the heaviest part of the machine

-When driving up or down a ramp, the direction of travel is dependent on the forklift carrying a load or travelling without the load.
-The general rule is that the heaviest end of the machine is orientated up slope.
-For example, if the operator is going up an incline and is carrying a load, then they can drive forward up the incline with the heaviest part of the machine going up.
+When driving on a ramp, the travel direction is dependent on the forklift carrying a load or travelling without the load.
+The general rule is that the heaviest end of the machine is orientated upslope.
+For example, if the operator goes up an incline with a load, they can drive up the incline with the heaviest part of the machine going up.

-If they are driving up slope without a load, then the heaviest part of the machine is the counterweight in the back and they should travel backwards up the slope.
-This avoids a potentially dangerous rollover accident.
+If they are driving upslope without a load, the heaviest part of the machine is the counterweight in the back.
+This notion means you should travel backwards up the slope.
+Adhering to this rule will help avoid a potentially dangerous rollover accident.

-7. Always follow proper load technique
+7. Always follow the proper load technique

 8. Be mindful of other people